DeveloperWilliams/MERN-Blog-App/README.md

 1. Fork the repository to your own GitHub account.
 2. Clone the forked repository to your local machine.
 3. Create a new branch with a descriptive name for your feature or bug fix.
-4. Make your changes and commit them with clear and descriptive commit messages.
+4. Make your changes and commit them with clear and descriptive commit messages
 5. Push your changes to your forked repository.
 6. Open a Pull Request to the main repository, providing a detailed description of your changes and the problem they solve.